 Wednesday, October 18, 2017

 Science writers Kelly and Zach Weinersmith combined humorous illustrations with serious investigative reporting to explain futuristic technology, such as brain-computer interfaces, cheap spaceflight, personalized disease treatment, shapeshifting robots, and 3D printed food.
-Dr. Gerwin Schalk shared his mind-blowing view for the future of brain computer interface; humans connecting their thoughts together in a giant cloud.
+Dr. Gerwin Schalk shared his mind-blowing view of the future of brain-computer interfaces: humans connecting their thoughts together in a giant cloud.

 Ten Technologies That Will Change Our Lives, Soonish